andersontodds/andersontodds.github.io/docs/_pages/publications.markdown

 **Presentations**

+December 2022: Oral presentation at the 2022 AGU Fall Meeting.
+"Investigating Spatial Scales of Energetic Particle Precipitation Signatures in the Mesosphere-Lower Thermosphere with a VLF Lightning Detection Network."

 December 2021: Oral presentation at the 2021 AGU Fall Meeting.
 "Quantifying the Thunderstorm Contribution to Earth's Global Electric Circuit: Simultaneous Multi-Point Measurements of the Fair-Weather Return Current by Instrumented Stratospheric Balloon Payloads."

 December 2020: Poster at the 2020 AGU Fall Meeting.
 “A Mission Concept for a Solar Observatory in a Highly-Inclined Heliocentric Orbit - Demystifying the Magnetic Nature and Activity of our Star.”